 Our assessments demonstrated that pupil behaviour improved last year, but challenges around wellbeing and mental health remain significantly higher than before the pandemic.
-The impact on disadvantaged pupils has been particularly acute.
+The impact on Disadvantaged pupils remains to be particularly acute.

-That being said, in 2022, we achieved the outcomes that we set out to achieve by 2022/23, as stated in the Intended Outcomes section above.
+In 2024, we surpassed the outcomes that we set out to achieve, as stated in the Intended Outcomes section above.
 We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above.
 The Further Information section below provides more details about our planning, implementation, and evaluation processes.